A Dynamic Martial Art For Real Self-Defense

 International WingTsun Association – North American Section

-Dynamic Martial Arts and Sifu Mike Adams are authorized to teach WingTsun by the IWTA-NAS and the IWTA.
+Dynamic Martial Arts, Sifu Mike Adams, and the other instructors at Dynamic Martial Arts are authorized to teach WingTsun by the IWTA-NAS and the IWTA.
 In addition, Great Grandmaster Dr. Leung Ting is flown in regularly for major seminars.

-Continue the Dynamic Martial Arts Tour to learn more about Dynamic Martial Arts’ schools and WingTsun Kung Fu classes and how you can learn authentic WingTsun Kung Fu.
+Continue the Dynamic Martial Arts Tour to learn more about the WingTsun Kung Fu instructors at Dynamic Martial Arts and how you can learn authentic WingTsun Kung Fu… or try a free martial arts class at any of our locations in Illinois or Iowa.

 WingTsun is sometimes seen spelled as Wing Tsun, Wing Chun, or Ving Tsun, and is a Southern Chinese Kung Fu style taught by the late Grandmaster Yip Man.
 It was the original style of the late Bruce Lee.
 The WingTsun spelling is a trademark of Great Grandmaster Leung Ting, last closed-door disciple of the late Grandmaster Yip Man, and indicates our affiliation with Great Grandmaster Leung Ting, the IWTA, and the IWTA-NAS.